Open Sourcing German BERT Model

 - germEval18Fine: Macro f1 score for multiclass classification — Identification of Offensive Language

 - germEval18Coarse: Macro f1 score for binary classification — Identification of Offensive Language

 - germEval14: Seq f1 score for NER

 - CONLL03: Seq f1 score for NER (deu.train - deu.testa as dev - deu.testb as test set)

 - 10kGNAD: Accuracy for document classification

-We further evaluated different points during the 9 days of pre-training and were astonished how fast the model converges to the maximally reachable performance.
+We further evaluated different points during the 9 days of pre-training and were astonished at how fast the model converges to the maximally reachable performance.

-Most checkpoints are taken from early training where we expected most performance changes.
-Surprisingly, even a randomly initialized BERT can be trained only on labeled downstream datasets and reach good performance (blue line, GermEval 2018 Coarse task, 795 kB trainset size).
+Most checkpoints are taken from the early training, where we expected most of the changes in performance.
+Surprisingly, even a randomly initialized BERT can be trained only on labeled downstream datasets, and reach good performance (blue line, GermEval 2018 Coarse task, 795 kB training set size).